NoorainRaza/sort-oddeven/README.md

     cd /path/to/sourcecode

-Run the mavne command to build the application with test
+Run the maven command to build the application with test

     mvn clean install